scjam/alchemy-journal/class-07.md

 ### JS Book, Chapter 3 (p.
 106-144)

 - Create many objects with constructor notation
-- This is a referenes to the object that the function is created inside
+- This is a references to the object that the function is created inside
 - Global scope or context are functions at the top level of scripts
 - A function inside an object is a method
 - Variables have one key and one value, retrieve the value by using the variable's name
-- Use constructors to create obkects when there's lots of them
+- Use constructors to create objects when there's lots of them
 - Arrays are objects, use them to save space
 - Built-in objects: Browser object model, DOM, Global javascript objects
 - p.
 124-129 for properties/methods